harishmuh/e-feedmart/README.md

 This data is displayed in a user-friendly list, allowing farmers and merchants to review product information.
 Please prepare data beforehand if you intend to simulate the role of a feed merchant.

-## User Instructions:
+## User Instructions

-•	To run the program, you'll need Python installed on your system or Visual Studio Code.
+•	To run the program, you'll need Python and Visual Studio Code installed on your system.

 •	Install library tabulate: pip install tabulate.